dvdmtw98/blog/Post Vault/articles/2021-03-10-overthewire-bandit-level-22-level-23.md

 * * * * * bandit23 /usr/bin/cronjob_bandit23.sh  &> /dev/null
 ```

-When we look at the cron job for bandit23 we see that there is an shell script that is being executed every second
+When we look at the cron job for bandit23 we see that there is a shell script that is being executed every second

-_(For detailed information on the syntax of cron jobs refer the attached resources)_
+_(For detailed information on the syntax of cron jobs refer to the attached resources)_

-Lets have a look at the contents of the script and try to understand what is it trying to perform
+Let's have a look at the contents of the script and try to understand what is it trying to perform

 ```
 bandit22@bandit:~$ cat /usr/bin/cronjob_bandit23.sh